paloobi/lyric-generator/README.md

-# Pretentious Lyrics Generator
+# Robotic Peotry

-Generate semi-nonsensical pretentious lyrics for the next hit indie song!
+An express app that generates semi-nonsensical pretentious lyrics for the next hit indie song!

+This project is hosted [here](http://robotic-poetry.herokuapp.com/)

 Look how easy it is to use: